clap-rs/clap/README.md

 ## License

 `clap` is licensed under the MIT license.
-Please the LICENSE-MIT file in this repository for more information.
+Please read the LICENSE-MIT file in this repository for more information.

 ## Recent Breaking Changes